jonmumm/actor-kit/examples/nextjs-actorkit-todo/README.md

 This setup:

 - Creates a machine server for the Todo list
-- Defines client and service event schemas
+- Defines client and service event schemas, as well as input props schema
 - Enables persistence for the Todo state

 ### 2. Cloudflare Worker Setup